natashabatalha/PandExo/docs/index.rst

     The online PandExo module has moved to
     `STScI's ExoCTK <https://exoctk.stsci.edu/pandexo/>`_.

-PandExo is both an online tool and a python package for generating instrument simulations of JWST's NIRSpec, NIRCam, NIRISS and NIRCam and HST WFC3.
+PandExo is both an online tool and a Python package for generating instrument simulations of JWST's NIRSpec, NIRCam, NIRISS, and MIRI, and HST's WFC3.
 It uses throughput calculations from STScI's Exposure Time Calculator, Pandeia: Pandeia + Exoplanets = PandExo.
-This documentation contains information on how to download, install and analyze PandExo output.
+This documentation contains information on how to download, install, and analyze PandExo output.

-Citation: `PandExo: A Community Tool for Transiting Exoplanet Science with JWST and HST <http://adsabs.harvard.edu/abs/2017PASP..129f4501B>`_
+Citation: `PandExo: A Community Tool for Transiting Exoplanet Science with JWST and HST <https://ui.adsabs.harvard.edu/abs/2017PASP..129f4501B>`_

 Contents: